MY VIEW FROM THE COCKPIT

 The Air Force tells pilots, if you ever get into an inverted spin, be sure and eject above 10,000 feet.
 Obviously, you are in trouble.

-The manufacturer says don’t ever get into an inverted spin because the airplane cannot stand the stresses; it will come apart.
 But you are blessed.
-You are sitting on one of the finest ejection seats ever designed.
-But, if you pull the ejection handle, you are going to be rocketed right into that green carpet.
+You are sitting on one of the finest ejection seats ever designed… with a solid fuel rocket.
+However, if you pull the ejection handle, you are going to be rocketed right into that green carpet which is rapidly approaching!

 This is a true story.
 I’ve set you up with what really happened to me in 1969.
 I was a fighter pilot assigned as a forward air controller (FAC) to the US Army.
 I’m able to tell this story, so obviously the airplane recovered.
-But the physics of flight are such that when a plane is falling, there are no flight dynamics.
+But the physics of flight are such that when a plane is falling, the flight controls don’t work.
 The stick and rudder are useless.
 I tried everything I knew to get that airplane out of the spin.
 Nothing worked.
-But suddenly, the nose pitched down.
+But suddenly, miraculously, the nose pitched down.
 When that happened, the airplane again began to fly, but it had no maneuvering flying speed.
-I had to give up even more altitude to gain enough flying speed to make a high G pull-out just before the plane would have impacted the green carpet.
+I had to give up even more altitude to gain enough flying speed to make a high G pull-out just before the plane would impact the green carpet.

 As I recovered, a new problem developed.
 This high G pull-out made an enormous roar that was heard all over that part of the Catcher’s Mit.
 Every Viet Cong was now shooting at me.
 I had to avoid their gunfire by banking the plane aggressively from one side to the other while simultaneously trying to climb to get out of the range of their automatic weapons.
 Finally, the plane reached a safer altitude and I began to breathe again.